Fort Pilar: World War II

-Restoration of the Fort
+Restoration of the fort

 Fort Pilar was recognized as a National Cultural Treasure on August 1, 1973, by Presidential Decree No. 260, though by then the fort had been in disrepair since World War II.
 Restoration was started in the early part of 1980 by the National Museum of the Philippines, which reconstructed three of the four structures inside the fort.
 After six years of rehabilitation work, the museum branch opened to the public with a special exhibit on Philippine Contemporary Art.

 In October 1987, a permanent exhibit on the marine life of Zamboanga, Basilan and Sulu was opened at the second floor of Structure II showing 400 species of marine life specimens in giant dioramas.
 Also opened was a special exhibit on the 18th century relics from the Griffin Shipwreck at the ground floor, which coincided with the formal inauguration of the structure.

 Former congresswoman and Zamboanga City Mayor Maria Clara Lobregat, one of the staunch supporters of Fort Pilar Museum, and the civic-minded residents of the city greatly contributed to the realization of development projects in the museum.

 Fort Pilar today

 Fort Pilar is now an outdoor Roman Catholic Marian shrine and a regional branch of the National Museum of the Philippines.
 Inside the fort, only the southern structure is still in ruins; inside and outside the fort are well maintained gardens.
 The Paseo del Mar, a reclaimed esplanade, protects the fort from the ravages of the sea.

+On 8 October 2025, His Excellency, Most Reverend Julius Tonel, D.D, Archbishop of Zamboanga, officially declared the shrine within the fort as the "Archdiocesan Shrine of Our Lady of the Pillar."